Catholic Junior College: Uniform & Attire

 Catholic Junior College's uniform is themed in a light shade of blue.
 The uniform was designed by the first batch of CJ students.
 Male students wear plain light blue shirts with light blue pants while female students wear light blue blouses with light blue skirts.
 A collar pin bearing the flame insignia of the College is worn on the left collar of the uniform.
 Navy blue blazers and ties are worn during important ceremonies and events.

 The PE uniform consists of a blue t-shirt with the crest on the left side of the shirt and the college flame and abbreviation on the back of the t-shirt, and black shorts with the college flame and abbreviation on the bottom left.
 It is typically only worn for PE lessons and CCA sessions.

 Students are also allowed to wear a polo "dress-down" shirt.
 This consists of a navy blue shirt with the crest on the left side of the shirt and white stripes on both sleeves and on the sides.
 This shirt also includes the college motto on the back.
 Students may order a set of shirts with their CCA listed on the left sleeve of the polo.
 Student leaders are given a separate polo shirt upon completion of the Leadership Training Camp, which is the same as the regular polo shirt except for the removal of the white stripes in favor of an all-blue shirt, and a shortened form of the college's mission "Thinker with a Mission, Leader with a Heart" imprinted on the back instead of the college motto.

 On Friday, students are allowed to wear their house t-shirt, which may be red, orange, yellow or green depending on the student's house.
 Sports leaders may wear a polo shirt variation.
+Students are also permitted to wear the collegiate shirt on Fridays.